 Credit – Buy now what you can’t afford in the hope you can pay for it later. -Noel Whittaker, Making Money Made Simple

 If ‘Pay off my debts’ was not already on your list of goals, and you are in debt, then it has to go on your list now.
 Why?
 Because debt can stop you from achieving your financial goals.
 Debt can stop some people from achieving any financial goals.
-If you are in this situation, please refer to Centrelink (through the Department of Human Services site), Lifeline or a financial counsellor.
+If you are in this situation, please refer to the Financial Information Service (through the Services Australia site), Lifeline or a financial counsellor.
 You can find a list of financial counsellors for all states and territories on ASIC’s MoneySmart website.
 These contacts are free and essential if you are or think you may be at risk of becoming bankrupt, which is when you are unable to pay your debts and so you are forced to give up your assets and control of your finances.

 I emphasise the problem of being in debt so much because Australians are currently in a bit of a crisis in relation to our levels of personal debt.
 Have a good look at the graph below.
 The blue line shows average household debt as a proportion of annual household disposable income.
 It has skyrocketed from just over 60% in 1988 to 200% in 2018.
 It stayed really flat over the 1980’s then it just took off, taking a slight breather over the years of the Global Financial Crisis (GFC) before rising again.

 The red line shows the percentage of Australians’ disposable income that the interest payments of that debt chew up, and how much it has gone up and down over those years.

 Canberrans currently have the highest per capita level of personal debt in the country.
 Hey, Canberra people, be proud of Questacon, Floriade, maybe even the Summernats, but don’t be proud of that figure.